Bruce Driscoll

-Bruce Driscoll (born June 13, 1983) is an American record producer, songwriter, guitarist, film composer, and vocalist.
-He first gained notability as one half of the pop band Blondfire; co-writing, producing and self-releasing songs with his sister, Erica.
+Bruce Driscoll is an American record producer, songwriter, guitarist, film composer, and vocalist.

-In 2011, he formed the band Freedom Fry with his wife, the Parisian singer/songwriter and producer Marie Seyrat.
+He is one-half of French & American indie pop, folk duo Freedom Fry and co-founder of Alternative rock band Blondfire.
+His other writing or production credits include Avicii, Arty, Fredrika Stahl, Ivy, Sleepy Rebels, Stroik, Westrin and Mowry, and the Voyces.

 Biography

 Early life and career

-Driscoll was born in Grand Rapids, Michigan.
-He started playing piano and drums at an early age then picked up the guitar when he was 15, inspired by the sound of guitarists Johnny Marr and George Harrison.
-Taking quickly to the instrument, he began accompanying his two sisters, Monica and Erica, in a band called Nectar.
-In order to free himself to tour with the group he withdrew from traditional high school and completed an independent study program through the University of Missouri.
+Driscoll was born in Grand Rapids, Michigan to an American father and a Brazilian mother.
+He started playing piano and drums at an early age, eventually picking up the guitar when he turned 15.
+He soon began performing alongside his two older siblings in a band called Nectar.

-The siblings embarked on a national tour and eventually landed a development deal with EMI Publishing when Bruce Driscoll was aged 17.
-Soon after they showcased for many of the US major record labels, including Warner Bros.
+The siblings embarked on a national tour and eventually landed a development deal with EMI Publishing when Bruce was aged 17.
+Soon after, they showcased for many of the US major record labels, including Warner Bros.
 Records, Maverick, and Capitol.
-In 2002, they won Runner Up in the Pop Category for the UK Songwriting Contest with the song, "Life Out Loud".
-Later that year the siblings disbanded over creative differences.
+In 2002 the siblings disbanded over creative differences and no worthy record deal on the horizon.

 Personal life

-In 2011 Driscoll relocated to Los Angeles, California, from New York.
-In 2013 he and Freedom Fry bandmate, Marie Seyrat, were married.
+Driscoll is married to his Freedom Fry bandmate, Marie Seyrat.
+The couple have a young son and reside in Los Angeles, CA.

 Astaire

-In 2003 Bruce and Erica Driscoll began recording songs in their parents' basement which would turn out to be early Astaire demos.
+In 2003 Bruce and Erica Driscoll began recording songs in their parents' Michigan basement which would turn out to be early Astaire demos.
 The songs took a stylistically more left of center pop sound.
 The demos were sent to Andy Chase of Ivy who loved the songs and wanted to produce the duo at his studio, Stratosphere Sound, in New York.
 After working with Chase in the studio the siblings relocated to New York and released their first EP, Don't Whisper Lies, on their own label.
+The EP garnered the duo a feature in Entertainment Weekly as well as several film placements, including in the Jennifer Lopez film Monster-in-Law and the Nicolas Cage film Bangkok Dangerous.

-The band toured with Ivy, Stars, and Robbers On High Street in 2005.
-In the middle of the tour lawyers for the Fred Astaire Estate threatened to sue if the duo did not change their name.
+The EP's single, "L-L-Love" became an iTunes Free Single of the Week and the band embarked on a national tour with Ivy, Robbers on High Street, and Stars.
+In the middle of the tour, lawyers for the Fred Astaire Estate threatened to sue if the duo did not change their name.
 Lacking the money to afford legal fees they changed their name to Blondfire.